Continually Updated Clinical Reference

 Graves disease

 An exacerbation of Graves disease may occur during the first trimester of pregnancy or even postpartum.
-The disease usually is quiescent during the latter portion of the pregnancy.
+[17, 18] The disease usually is quiescent during the latter portion of the pregnancy.
 Patients with Graves orbitopathy are treated in a similar fashion to patients who are not pregnant.
-The ophthalmologist should be aware of the symptoms of thyrotoxicosis because it represents an endocrinological emergency due to the increased fetal risk.
+The ophthalmologist should be aware of the symptoms of thyrotoxicosis (ie, tachycardic, weight loss, labile emotions, tremor, diaphoretic) because it represents an endocrinological emergency to both the mother and the fetus.
+[19]

 Retinitis pigmentosa